Placeholder Apply now!

 Talent Tap

-In 2023 we started working with Talent Tap, which provides high quality work experience opportunities and to social mobility students in 'cold spots'.
-Residential accommodation is provided to the students, allowing them to take part in opportunities and work experience that might not have been able to otherwise.
+In 2023 we started working with Talent Tap, which provides high quality work experience opportunities to social mobility students in 'cold spots'.
+Residential accommodation is provided to the students, allowing them to take part in opportunities and work experience that might not have been available otherwise.

 Street Law